U.S., Chinese officials to meet at Pentagon after jet intercept

-Last Tuesday, a Chinese fighter pilot flew acrobatic maneuvers around the U.S. Navy's P-8 Poseidon anti-submarine and reconnaissance plane, crossing over and under it in international airspace over the South China Sea, the Pentagon said.
+Last Tuesday, a Chinese fighter pilot flew acrobatic manoeuvres around the U.S. Navy's P-8 Poseidon anti-submarine and reconnaissance plane, crossing over and under it in international airspace over the South China Sea, the Pentagon said.
+[ID:nL2N0QS1GV]

 China's sovereignty claims over the strategic stretch of mineral-rich water off its southern coast and to the east of mainland Southeast Asia set it directly against U.S. allies Vietnam and the Philippines, while Brunei, Taiwan and Malaysia also lay claim to parts of the disputed areas.

-The meetings involve a working group to discuss existing multilateral standards of behavior for air and maritime activities, the defense official told Reuters, speaking on condition of anonymity.
+The meetings involve a working group to discuss existing multilateral standards of behaviour for air and maritime activities, the defence official told Reuters, speaking on condition of anonymity.

 Rear Admiral James Foggo, Assistant Deputy Chief of U.S. Naval Operations, is among the U.S. military officials attending, the official said.
 It was not immediately clear which Chinese officials would participate.